Leading the field: Fortune favors the bold in Thurstonian choice models: Introduction

 We briefly survey various distributional assumptions on $Z = (Z_1, \ldots, Z_n)$ that have been considered in this context.

 Thurstone proposed taking $Z = (Z_1, \ldots, Z_n)$ to have a non-degenerate Gaussian distribution.
 Despite its conceptual simplicity, this model is rather daunting computationally.
-Here $p_i$ is the probability that $Z$ falls in the region $R := \{z \in \bR^n : z_i < z_j, \, j \ne i\}$, the intersection of half-spaces $\bigcap_{j \ne i} \{z \in \bR^n : z_i - z_j < 0\}$.
+Here $p_i$ is the probability that $Z$ falls in the region $R := \{z \in \bR^n : z_i < z_j, \, j \ne i\}$, an intersection of half-spaces $\bigcap_{j \ne i} \{z \in \bR^n : z_i - z_j < 0\}$.
 We can write $Z = \mu + X \Sigma^{\frac{1}{2}}$, where $\mu$ is the mean vector of $Z$, $\Sigma$ is the variance-covariance matrix of $Z$, $\Sigma^{\frac{1}{2}}$ is the positive definite symmetric square root of $\Sigma$, and $X$ is a vector with independent standard normal entries.
 We are therefore interested in the probability that $X$ falls in the polyhedral region $(R - \mu) \Sigma^{-\frac{1}{2}}$.
 It is usually not possible to express such probabilities in a simple closed form, but there is a large literature on approximating them numerically using various ingenious recursive schemes---see, for example, \cite{MR1944268,MR1959823,MR2412640}.
-Appendix~A shows that when $\{Z_i\}_{i=1}^n$ are independent Gaussian random variables, computing the probabilities $\{p_i\}_{i=1}^n$ explicitly is somewhat complex even when $n$ is $3$.

-Appendix~B shows that a similar remark is true when $\{Z_i\}_{i=1}^n$ is a vector of independent random variables with bilateral exponential distributions.
+Appendix~A shows that when $\{Z_i\}_{i=1}^n$ are independent Gaussian random variables, computing the probabilities $\{p_i\}_{i=1}^n$ explicitly is somewhat complex even when $n = 3$.
+Appendix~B shows that this is also true when $\{Z_i\}_{i=1}^n$ is a vector of independent random variables with bilateral exponential distributions.
 However, if all one cares about is the the ordering of the $p_i$'s, then the results of the present paper may apply to cases where explicitly computing $\{p_i\}$ is intractable.